 Edited by Scot Evans – Regional Network Coordinator

-“And all at once, summer collapsed into fall” - Oscar Wilde.
-The fall season is a great time to check out your SCRA region information on the website and contact the coordinators to see what is going on in your neck of the autumn woods (http://www.scra27.org/who-we-are/regional-activities/).
-There are a lot of great things happening in our SCRA regions across the globe – check out the news from the Midwest and Southeast regions of the U.S. and info on the Community Psychology Conference in Slovakia.
+We have the better part of a full year ahead of us and as Judy Garland once said: “wouldn't it be wonderful if we could all be a little more gentle with each other, a little more loving, and have a little more empathy, and maybe, next year at this time we'd like each other a little more.”
+The new year is a great time to be a little gentler and a great time to check out your SCRA region information on the website and contact the regional coordinators to see what is going on in your region (http://www.scra27.org/who-we-are/regional-activities/).
+There are a lot of great things happening in our SCRA regions across the globe – check out the latest news from the Western and Midwest regions of the U.S.

 Amber Kelly, National Louis University; Melissa Ponce Rodas, Andrews University; Tonya Hall, Chicago State University